rebelot/heirline.nvim/cookbook.md

     -- corresponding string and color.
 We can put these into `static` to compute -- them at initialisation time.
     static = {
-        mode_names = { -- change the strings if yow like it vvvvverbose!
+        mode_names = { -- change the strings if you like it vvvvverbose!
             n = "N",
             no = "N?",
             nov = "N?",